scality/cloudserver/docs/developers/non-s3-compatible-backend.rst

 work on a single common namespace across multiple clouds.

-This documents aims at introducing you to the right files in Cloudserver (the Zenko stack's subcomponent in charge of API translation, among other things) to add support to your own backend of choice.
+This documents aims at introducing you to the right files in CloudServer (the Zenko stack's subcomponent in charge of API translation, among other things) to add support to your own backend of choice.